neowisard/k8s-taiga/README.md

 /.gitlab-ci.yml

-## Usage

-Copy values.yml.sample to values.yml.
-Fill
-in the values (including getting your credentials from your google [console](https://console.developers.google.com/apis/credentials)
+Fill in the values (including getting your credentials from your google [console](https://console.developers.google.com/apis/credentials)

 ## Persistent Storage